[REVEALED] Filipino Foods That Start With C

 Crispy Tenga, or crispy pig ears, is a popular Filipino appetizer that showcases the art of turning humble ingredients into a flavorful delight.
 The pig ears are cleaned, boiled until tender, and then deep-fried until they achieve a crispy texture.
 Often served with a side of vinegar dipping sauce, Crispy Tenga is appreciated for its crunchy exterior and rich taste, making it a favorite pulutan (appetizer) during social gatherings.

-See also Dishes That Start With S
+See also Mexican Foods That Start With L

 Cheese Ice Cream